 Another good option that’s not family-style or a buffet is lunch at Liberty Tree Tavern at Magic Kingdom.
 Guests are seated in 1 of 6 rooms and called by name to be seated (“the Alberts from Texas!”).

 Dinner shows are a good group event and Hoop-Dee-Doo Revue is the most popular.
 It’s located at Ft.
 Wilderness Campground and the family-style home cookin’ along with a funny show is great for appealing to a big group.

-When making your Advanced Dining Reservations, you'll encounter maximums which vary depending on the restaurant.
-Some have a max of 8; some max out at 14.
-You may end up having to call or make multiple reservations for your group.
-When you check in at the restaurant, just asked to be seated together.
+When making your Advanced Dining Reservations, you’ll encounter maximums which vary depending on the restaurant.
+Some have a max of 8; some max out much higher.
+Check out the maximums for each restaurant so you’ll know ahead of time.

 An automatic gratuity of 18% will be added to your bill for parties of 6 or more.

 Disney used to offer perks for groups in the way of special events that were only available if you were a “Grand Gathering.”
 They discontinued that as of January 2012 but they do still offer group discounts to those booking 10 or more rooms.
 You can find out more info on that at https://disneyparks.disney.go.com/disney-group-rates/.